AdamStankovich/KeruptBot/README.md

 ## 4. app.js:
  - Import "app.js" from this repository into your directory
  - Retrieve your IRC username/password at [https://osu.ppy.sh/p/irc](https://osu.ppy.sh/p/irc) (Keep these noted for later.) <br> ![ircsetup](/tutorial/ircsetup.png)
- - Inside of the app.js file, you will see two constants.
-Remove the first two lines as these were used to import our own personal bancho IRC username/password into the file.
-In the "client" const, substitute "USERNAME" and "PASSWORD" for your own username and server password retrieved from the link above.
+ - Inside of the app.js file, there are two constants.
+Remove the first two lines as these were used to import personalized credentials into the file.
+In the "client" const, *USERNAME* and *PASSWORD* are substituted for personal username / server password retrieved from the IRC link above.
  ```js
  // Personal info file (dont include)
 const { CLIENTID, CLIENTSECRET, USERNAME, PASSWORD } = require("./secret");